editorconfig/editorconfig-geany/README.md

 3. Once the compilation succeeds, there will be an `editorconfig-geany.so` in the root of the source tree.
 Copy this file to `${geany_prefix}/lib/geany`.
+    But sometimes the path may be a little bit tricky on some systems.
+For these cases, the path can usually be obtained by `echo $(pkg-config --variable=libdir geany)/geany` if `pkg-config` is present in your system.

 4. Run Geany, click on the `Tools` menu, and choose the `Plugin Manager` menu item.
 In the Plugin Manager Dialog, check the plugin named `EditorConfig`.